tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

     The following is provisional information, describing a code path that is right now active in the downbranch scheme.

-One way to increase the signal to noise of the monte carlo procedure is by improving final method of generating the spectra so that the quality of spectra produced by a given amount of packets is increased.
-This is the goal of the source integration scheme of :cite `Lucy99b`, which replaces the simple binning of the escaping packets with a method based on the formal integral of the source function for the verious lines.
+One way to increase the speed of the monte carlo procedure is by improving final method of generating the spectra so that the quality of spectra produced by a given amount of packets is increased.
+This is the goal of the source integration scheme of :cite `Lucy99b`, which replaces the simple binning of the escaping packets with a method based on the formal integral of the emergent intensity.

 The procedure starts with a monte carlo line absorption rate estimator: